w3f/General-Grants-Program/grants/speculative/nft_cross_chain_bridge.md

         * Details Diagram and algorithm about the design.

 - NFT Standards on Polkadot, and the design on normalization process for bridged tokens to resolve indentifiability and resolution issues.

+It will meet the following requirements[TBD]:

+* Safety

+* Liveness

+* Consistency

+* Redeemability

+Architecture and proccess

+- Architecture on the issuing blockchain (Parachain architecture).
+Parachain which support smart contract and chainRelay.
+Same with the assumption of XClaim.
+[TBD]

+- Architecture on the backing blockchain (the external chain).
+Support light-client, smart contract and chainRelay.
+Different with XClaim in the design of Collateral and Vault.
+The Vault are required to implement in chainRelay, can honestly do the instructions from "iSC" on issuing chain.

+- How the process works to mint tokens on Polkadot.
+Similar to the issue protocol of XClaim.
+But the vault are not required to put sufficient collateral on issuing chain.

+- How the process works to redeem tokens from Polkadot.
+Similar to the redeem of XClaim.
+But the vault are can only release to the account told by issuing contract or not.
+From rational economic assumption, vault will get no benefit for with-holding the release.
+[TBD]

 Currently we are still drafting the specification.
 We will focus on the scope of resolving challenge problems about how to do cross-chain non-fungible token inter-operations.